Hot-bulb engine: Comparison to a diesel engine

 Akroyd-Stuart's engine was the first internal combustion engine to use a pressurised fuel injection system and also the first using a separate vapourising combustion chamber.
 It is the forerunner of all hot-bulb engines, which is considered the predecessor to diesel engines with antechamber injection.

-The Hornsby-Akroyd oil engine and other hot-bulb engines are different from Rudolf Diesel's design, where ignition occurs through the heat of compression alone: An akroyd engine will have a compression ratio between 3:1 and 5:1, whereas a typical diesel engine will have a much higher compression ratio usually between 15:1 and 20:1, making it more efficient.
+The Hornsby–Akroyd oil engine and other hot-bulb engines are different from Rudolf Diesel's design where ignition occurs through the heat of compression alone.
+An Akroyd engine will have a compression ratio between 3:1 and 5:1 whereas a typical diesel engine will have a much higher compression ratio, usually between 15:1 and 20:1 making it more efficient.

-Also, in an akroyd engine the fuel is injected during the early intake stroke (at 140° BTDC) and not at the peak of compression (at 15° BTDC) as in a diesel engine.
+In an Akroyd engine the fuel is injected during the early intake stroke (at 140° BTDC) and not at the peak of compression (at 15° BTDC) as in a diesel engine.

 Operation and working cycle

-The hot-bulb engine shares its basic layout with nearly all other internal combustion engines, in that it has a piston, inside a cylinder, connected to a flywheel by a connecting rod and crankshaft.
+The hot-bulb engine shares its basic layout with nearly all other internal combustion engines in that it has a piston inside a cylinder connected to a flywheel by a connecting rod and crankshaft.
 Akroyd-Stuart's original engine operated on the four-stroke cycle (induction, compression, power and exhaust), and Hornsby continued to build engines to this design, as did several other British manufacturers such as Blackstone and Crossley.
-Manufacturers in Europe, Scandinavia and in the United States built engines working on the two-stroke cycle with crankcase scavenging.
+Manufacturers in Europe, Scandinavia and in the United States (and some British firms including Petter, Gardner and Allen) built engines working on the two-stroke cycle with crankcase scavenging.
 The latter type formed the majority of hot-bulb engine production.
 The flow of gases through the engine is controlled by valves in four-stroke engines, and by the piston covering and uncovering ports in the cylinder wall in two-strokes.

-In the hot bulb engine, combustion takes place in a separated combustion chamber, the "vaporizer" (also called the "hot bulb"), usually mounted on the cylinder head, into which fuel is sprayed.
+In the hot-bulb engine combustion takes place in a separated combustion chamber called the vaporizer (also called the hot bulb) usually mounted on the cylinder head, into which fuel is sprayed.
 It is connected to the cylinder by a narrow passage and is heated by combustion gases while running; an external flame, such as a blow torch or slow-burning wick, is used for starting; on later models, electric heating or pyrotechnics were sometimes used.
 Another method was the inclusion of a spark plug and vibrator-coil ignition; the engine would be started on petrol (gasoline) and switched over to oil after warming to running temperature.

 The pre-heating time depends on the engine design, the type of heating used and the ambient temperature, but for most engines in a temperate climate generally ranges from 2 to 5 minutes to as much as half an hour if operating in extreme cold or the engine is especially large.
 The engine is then turned over, usually by hand, but sometimes by compressed air or an electric motor.